The Multi-Language Problem

 Known Limitations

 The sidecar model already gives you full parity for core infrastructure.
-The current gaps are about transport features, resilience, and operations.Streaming Responses
+The current gaps are about transport security and edge-case resilience.
+None of these will affect you during local development, but they are worth knowing about before you deploy to production.No TLS

 No TLS

-gRPC connections usegrpc.insecure_channel.
-Traffic between the core and SDK is unencrypted.
+grpc.insecure_channel.
+Traffic between the core and SDK is

-Why it is okay for now: The core and SDK run on the same machine (
+unencrypted.This is acceptable for now because the core and SDK run on the same machine

-localhost).
-The SDK spawns the core as a child process.
-There is no network exposure.No Automatic Reconnection
+(localhost).
+The SDK spawns the core as a child process — there is no network

 No Connection Pooling